thomas-fossati/draft-psa-endorsements/draft-xyz-rats-psa-endorsements.md

 * Reference Values ({{sec-ref-values}}), i.e., measurements of the PSA RoT firmware;
-* Identity Claims ({{sec-identity}}), i.e., cryptographic keys that can be used to verify signed Evidence produced by the PSA RoT and the associated identifiers that bind the keys to their device instances.
+* Attestation Verification Claims ({{sec-identity}}), i.e., cryptographic keys that can be used to verify signed Evidence produced by the PSA RoT and the associated identifiers that bind the keys to their device instances.
 * Certification Claims ({{sec-certificates}}), i.e., metadata that describe the certification status associated with a PSA device.

-Each type is encoded using a separate CoMID.

 ## PSA Endorsements to PSA RoT Linkage
 {: #sec-impl-id}

-Each PSA Endorsement, be it a Reference Value, Identity Claim or Certification Claim, is associated with a well defined immutable PSA RoT.
-The association between a PSA Endorsement and its PSA RoT is obtained by means of the unique PSA RoT identifier, known as Implementation ID (see Section 3.2.2 of
+Each PSA Endorsement, be it a Reference Value, Attestation Verification Claim or Certification Claim, is associated with a well defined immutable PSA RoT.
+The association between a PSA Endorsement and its PSA RoT is obtained by means of the unique PSA RoT identifier, known as Implementation ID (see Section 3.2.2 of {{PSA-TOKEN}}).
+Besides, a PSA Endorsement can be associated with a specific instance of a certain PSA RoT - as in the case of Attestation Verification Claims.
+The association between a PSA Endorsement and the PSA RoT instance is obtained by means of the unique Instance ID (see Section 3.2.1 of
 {{PSA-TOKEN}}).

-The Implementation ID MUST be encoded in the top-level `element-name-map` (2) of the CoMID using the `$class-id-type-choice` (2) entry with type `tagged-impl-id`, as shown in {{ex-implementation-id}}.
-Note that this implies that each CoMID is scoped to one and only one PSA RoT.
+These identifiers are typically found in the subject of a CoMID triple, encoded in an `environment-map` type as shown in {{ex-psa-rot-id}}.

 ~~~
-{::include examples/implementation-id.diag}
+{::include examples/psa-rot-identification.diag}
 ~~~
-{: #ex-implementation-id title="Example Implementation ID"}
+{: #ex-psa-rot-id title="Example PSA RoT Identification" }

 ## Reference Values
 {: #sec-ref-values}